 The Interagency Coordinating Council (ICC) is federally mandated under the Individuals with Disabilities Education Act (IDEA) Part C to advise and assist the Department of Health – Developmental Disabilities Supports Division in the administration of a statewide system of early intervention through the Family Infant Toddler (FIT) Program.

 Please see the ICC Materials Library below for Relationship, Roles, and Responsibilities, and Interagency Coordinating Council: Bylaws for more information.

 To address the needs of families of infants and toddlers with or at risk for developmental delay, the New Mexico Interagency Coordinating Council (ICC) will advise and assist in the implementation of a coordinated and family-centered early childhood service system.

 The ICC, in collaboration with the FIT Program, develops a 3-year strategic plan.
-The ICC forms committees to address the goals and action steps in the Interagency Coordinating Council: Strategic Plan 2019-2022 and progress is reported at ICC meetings.
+The ICC forms committees to address the goals and action steps in the Interagency Coordinating Council: Strategic Plan (located in the ICC Materials Library below), and progress is reported at ICC meetings.